juana2003/BI_LW1_Basic_Sales_Data/README.md

 ● What type of chart was created?
 Clustered column chart

-● What does it show? it shows the sum of sales in for of chart
+● What does it show? it shows the sum of sales in form of chart

 CREATING SALES BY REGION CHART